Tyler-D/XNOR-Convolution-Operator/README.md

 However, it seems like that we cannnot handle the padding convolution with only xnor and popcnt operation of binary codes.

 ## speed test
-comparing with caffe(make with openblas).
+comparing with caffe(make with openblas, -o2).

 Enviroment |
 ----------|